 In order to be compliant with the rules and regulations of the International Maritime Organization, all cruise ships must have properly trained medical staff on board in the event of an emergency and to address a wide variety of health concerns.
 In the event that there is an epidemic outbreak of some type of illness onboard or if passengers are hurt during an emergency, it is the cruise line’s duty to ensure there is adequate medical personnel on the ship.

 In addition to medical professionals, the cruise line is required to have security personnel on the ship at all times.
 The role of security officers is very important on a ship.
-Not only do they ensure the safety of both employees and passengers, they are also trained in how to provide emergency response assistance.
-If there is a fire or other emergency onboard a ship, the security team should maintain order and calm amongst passengers.
+Not only do they ensure the safety of both employees and passengers, but they are also trained in how to provide emergency response assistance.
+If there is a fire or other emergency on board a ship, the security team should maintain order and calm amongst passengers.

 Trained Crew Members

 Of course, in the event that there is some sort of large-scale emergency while you are on a cruise ship, it is essential to have as many crewmembers as possible who are trained in first aid and emergency procedures.
 To ensure the safest conditions for passengers, the International Maritime Organization requires ongoing training of all crewmembers to ensure they are equipped to perform emergency duties when necessary.